Contact me for feedback or questions! I reply to everyone.

 Ensure that the reporting of different views on a subject adequately reflects the relative levels of support for those views and that it does not give a false impression of parity, or give undue weight to a particular view.

 So the beliefs the Ministry likes take the center stage, and daring to put any others on equal footing is really, really bad.
 By its own admission Wikipedia is just a shill outlet for its chosen theories.
 But the reality is even worse than the stated principle - all unwanted views on Wikipedia are dumped into separate articles (which then shit on them).
 So there isn't even a distinction between significant and tiny minorities - both receive the same treatment.
 The one where they get ignored in the main article and sent to the wolves' den for the inevitable ripping.
 So, any view that the Ministry doesn't like is not given due weight - as the Ministry says - but no weight at all, or even negative weight.
 The stuff about relative levels of support is just a bluff, since any view the Ministry dislikes receives zero support in its articles (I will show all this with several examples later).
-The Ministry's utter hate against challenging the ortodoxy is easily seen in this quote:
+The Ministry's utter hate against challenging the ortodoxy is easily seen in the following quote:

 Orthodoxy worship